BaltasarParreira/Icetube_Clock_NTP/README.md

 2023/10/10 - UPDATE TO VERSION 2.0
 - Now with webpage showing all IP Geolocation information and also preparing for soon having auto Region/DST for Icetube Clock so no need to adjust Region and DST on the clock menu itself.
 - OTA Firmware webpage for uploading new \<file\>.bin versions easier without the need to connect USB cable on "http://\<ESP IP\>/update".
-- IP Geolocation information and future auto Region/DST onn/off on "http://\<ESP IP\>/setup".
+- IP Geolocation information and future auto Region/DST on/off on "http://\<ESP IP\>/setup".

 NOTES:
 - Upload the contents of "data" folder with LittleFS to the ESP first !!!
 - It needs my version of IPGeolocation library so it gives the new information returned by abstractapi.com on ESP webpage !!!
+- Auto Region/DST is not function yet as the Icetube Clock firmware needs changes to accept this !!!
 -----------------------------------------------------------------------------------------

 With this code and using one of this boards (ESP8266 or ESP32) we can connect to the internet (NTP and geolocalization by IP) and get all the necessary data for creating the same NMEA GPS sentences (spoof or fake them) and send them through the serial port pins of the ESP connected to the GPS pins on the clock board.